Pimco urges Brazil to restore 'effective policy mix'

 Faced with a changing and tougher external backdrop led by a cooling Chinese economy, weak commodity prices and a potential rise in global borrowing costs, policymakers in Brazil failed to appropriately adjust their policies to restore confidence and lure sufficient investment, Gomez said.

-Yields on local government notes surged an average 3.6 percentage points last year, while the benchmark Bovespa stock index .BVSP, calculated in U.S. dollars, shed 30 percent in the past 12 months.
+Yields on local government notes surged an average 3.6 percentage points last year, while the benchmark Bovespa stock index, calculated in U.S. dollars, shed 30 percent in the past 12 months.

 “Valuations are attractive, but unless an effective policy mix is restored, the outlook for order in Brazil’s financial markets is less certain,” Gomez noted.